ArhanChaudhary/qter/README.md

 # Design

-Obligatorily, much of qter is heavily based on group theory, compiler theory, and programming language theory.
-The target audience of this document more reflects the lay person rather than the advanced mathematician or computer scientist, so we will provide gentle introductions to these concepts to make our design principles and the rest of this document as accessible as possible.
+Much of qter is heavily based on group theory, compiler theory, and programming language theory.
+We will only provide a basic overview of these concepts to make our design principles and the rest of this document as accessible as possible.

 ## Computer architecture